nexusgx/jsutil/README.md

 # jsUtil

 This is just a simple utility object that I use in my work from time to time.
-I may add things or remove them, but it's never really a finished project.
+I may add things from time to time, but it's never really a finished project.

 # Documentation